Note

 Access to this page requires authorization.
 You can try changing directories.

 Azure Container Storage enabled by Azure Arc is a first-party storage system designed for Arc-connected Kubernetes clusters.
-This Arc extension can be deployed to write files to a ReadWriteMany persistent volume claim (PVC) where they can be stored locally, or transferred to Azure Blob Storage destinations in the cloud.
-Azure Container Storage offers a range of features to support various workloads, such as Azure IoT Operations, and other Arc services.
-With high availability and fault-tolerance options available, this Arc extension is ready for production workloads.
+This Arc extension can be deployed to write files to a ReadWriteMany persistent volume claim (PVC) where they can be stored locally, transferred to Azure Blob Storage destinations in the cloud, or mirrored from those cloud destinations.

 To download architecture diagrams in high resolution, visit Jumpstart Gems.